Welcome to Quiet Mind Therapy Services!

 Who Do We Help?

-At Quiet Mind Therapy Services, we are a multi-specialist group of therapists and counselors who are trained in helping adults, couples and adolescents with various issues.
+At Quiet Mind Therapy Services, we are a multi-specialist group of therapists who are trained in helping adults, couples and adolescents with various issues.
 Our staff have a specific niche that they are very passionate about and extensively trained in.
-We work with trauma, anxiety, life transition, depression, grief and loss, marital strain, coping with chronic illnesses,etc. Our staff are all licensed to provide you services to help you get well!
+We work with trauma, anxiety, life transition, depression, grief and loss, marital strain, coping with chronic illnesses, etc. Our staff are all licensed to provide you services to help you get well!
 All new clients coming into care will be able to speak to our New Client Specialist about your goals, to ensure that you receive the most qualified therapist within the practice to help with your issue.

 Meet Our Staff, All 10 of Us